 GRADUATE PROGRAM OVERVIEW

-Consistently ranked as one of the nation’s top ten graduate programs in computer science, Texas Computer Science is proud to be able to say that the education our students receive is second to none.
-During your time at Texas Computer Science, you can expect to learn from both world-class faculty and from your peers, who are carefully selected because they possess the potential to shape the future of the field.
+Consistently ranked as one of the nation’s top ten graduate programs in computer science, UT Computer Science is proud to be able to say that the education our students receive is second to none.
+During your time in the Department of Computer Science, you can expect to learn from both world-class faculty and from your peers, who are carefully selected because they possess the potential to shape the future of the field.